U.S. Synchronized Skating Championships: Competitive Levels

 The definitions for teams in each of the qualify levels are detailed below.
 All events are judged under the ISU International Judging System (IJS).

 Juvenile: A team of 12-20 skaters.
 Skaters must be under 13 and have passed the pre-juvenile moves in the field test.

 Intermediate: A team of 12-20 skaters.
 Skaters must be under 18 and have passed the juvenile moves in the field test.

 Novice: A team of 12-20 skaters.
 Skaters must be under 16, with the exception of four skaters who may be 16 or 17, and have passed the intermediate moves in the field test.

 Junior: A team of 12-16 skaters.
 Skaters must be at least 13 years old and under 19.
 All skaters must have passed the novice moves in the field test.

 Senior: A team of 16 skaters.
 Skaters must be at least 15 years old and have passed the junior moves in the field test.

 Collegiate: A team of 12-20 skaters.
 Skaters must be enrolled in a college or degree program as full-time students and have passed the juvenile moves in the field test.

 Adult: A team or 12-20 skaters.
-All skaters must be 21 years or older, with the exception that up to four skaters may be 18, 19 or 20.
+All skaters must be 18 years or older.
 All skaters must have passed at least one of the following tests: preliminary moves in the field, adult bronze moves in the field, preliminary figure or preliminary dance.

 Masters: A team or 12-20 skaters.
-All skaters must be 25 years or older, with the majority of the team 30 years or older.
+All skaters must be 25 years or older.